Visa policy of India: 2020

 During 2020, Equatorial Guinea and Togo were added to the list of e-Visa eligible countries.

 2021

-During 2021, Canada, the United Kingdom and 13 Asian countries and territories were removed from the e-Visa facility, and Afghanistan was added.
+In April 2021, Canada, the United Kingdom and 13 Asian countries and territories were removed from the e-Visa facility.

+In August 2021, the category of emergency e-Visa was introduced for nationals of Afghanistan.

 2022

 In 2022, the Indian government announced plans to introduce an Ayush visa for those coming to India for traditional medicine.

 In December 2022, the e-Visa facility was resumed for nationals of Canada, the United Kingdom and seven Asian countries that had been removed in 2021.

 2023

 In March 2023, the e-Visa facility was resumed for nationals of Saudi Arabia, which had been removed in 2021.

+The e-visa facility was suspended for nationals of Canada from 21 September to 22 November 2023.

+In December 2023, the e-Visa facility was extended to British nationals from Gibraltar, Guernsey, Isle of Man and Jersey.

+2024

+In January 2024, the e-Visa facility was extended to nationals of Morocco.

+In June 2024, medical and attendant e-Visas were extended to nationals of Bangladesh.

+In August 2024, business e-Visa was resumed for nationals of China, Hong Kong and Macau, which had been removed in 2021.

+2025

+In February 2025, the e-Visa facility was resumed for nationals of Qatar, which had been removed in 2021.

+In April 2025, the emergency e-Visa was replaced by a separate module with six categories of electronic visas for nationals of Afghanistan.

+In July 2025, the e-Visa facility was extended to nationals of Bahrain, Kuwait and Mauritania.

 Costs of visa applications

 Visa applications can be submitted in person or sent by post to an Indian consulate.
 It can also be submitted to designated visa service provider in certain countries.
 Costs differ per consulate and region.
 Some visa-handling services charge a small fee in addition, to check that completed application form meets all requirements and submit the documents on the applicant's behalf.